dotnet/arcade/Documentation/Policy/ArcadeServicing.md

 - Branch our tools (Arcade) with the product.
 - Rev the APIs of our services as needed.

+**For those inserting into Visual Studio, careful consideration should be given to which Arcade to take a dependency on.
+If latest features are needed, then 'n' (or master) might make sense, otherwise 'n-1' (servicing) will be more stable and have much less churn.**

 **It's important to note that we *must* continue to validate any supported versions of Arcade or services.**